Top Tips for Visiting the Taj Mahal

 What can I say about the Taj Mahal that hasn't already been said?
 It's a building.
 But what a building.
 Some people aren't particularly into architecture, or design, or iconography, or temples.
 Some people aren't into stories about love and life and death.
 Some people aren't into India.
-But you even though all of these things are part of the story of the Taj Mahal you don't have to have an interest in any them to 'get' the beauty of this magnificent structure.
-The Taj Mahal is one of the 7 wonders of the modern world and was recently voted into the 'new 7 wonders of the modern world' list amassing 100 million votes from around the world.
+But even though all of these things are part of the story of the Taj Mahal you don't have to have an interest in any them to 'get' the beauty of this magnificent structure.
+The Taj Mahal has been voted into the 'new 7 wonders of the modern world' list amassing 100 million votes from around the world.
 When I think of the seven wonders of the world the Taj Mahal of India is always the first one that comes to my mind.

 Where is the Taj Mahal?

 Seeing the Taj Mahal for the First Time

 I was very excited on entering the site of the Taj Mahal and when it first came into view I just froze and stood gazing at it open mouthed.
 Then I quickly realised that there was hardly anyone else there so I went and busily took a whole load of unobstructed Taj Mahal photo's, as well as some silly one's including one of my girlfriend doing the famous Princess Diana pose imitating Princess Diana at the Taj Mahal.
 We weren't the only one's.
 When it started to get busier there were lines of people waiting to get to sit on this bench and pull the exact same pose for their own Taj Mahal pictures!